keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

 ## Define tasks to be performed pre- and post-deployment

-Tasks are CRDs that are defined in a [KeptnTaskDefinition](../../yaml-crd-ref/taskdefinition.md) file.
+Tasks are resources that are defined in a [KeptnTaskDefinition](../../yaml-crd-ref/taskdefinition.md) file.
-For our example, the tasks are defined in the [keptn-tasks.yaml](https://github.com/keptn-sandbox/klt-on-k3s-with-argocd/blob/main/simplenode-dev/keptn-tasks.yaml) file
+In our example, the tasks are defined in the [keptn-tasks.yaml](https://github.com/keptn-sandbox/klt-on-k3s-with-argocd/blob/main/simplenode-dev/keptn-tasks.yaml) file
 As an example,